Academic Catalog

 https://wayne.edu/financial-aid

-The Office of Student Financial Aid (OSFA) provides need-based and non-need-based financial aid to help eligible students meet the expenses of their education.
-Financial aid is intended to supplement, not to replace, students' financial resources.
-Financial need is determined from the information that students submit on the Free Application for Federal Student Aid (FAFSA).
+The Office of Student Financial Aid (OSFA) offers both need-based and non-need-based financial assistance to help eligible students with their educational expenses.
+Financial aid is intended to supplement, not to replace, a student's financial resources.
+Eligibility for need-based aid is determined by the information provided on the Free Application for Federal Student Aid (FAFSA).

 Information concerning merit scholarships is available on our website.
 Wayne State University offers a variety of university-wide scholarships that are awarded based on financial need, scholastic achievement, and/or leadership qualities.
 To apply for university-wide scholarships, current and admitted students can login to search and apply for scholarships.
 WSU Scholarship Universe connects Wayne State University students to internal and vetted external scholarship opportunities.
 Note: Scholarships that have need as a criterion require submission of the annual FAFSA.